dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerstore/_index.md

    This takes the assumption that PowerStore will be installed in the `powerstore` namespace.

-2. Edit these parameters in below yaml file and update/add connection information for one or more backend storage arrays.
+2. Edit these parameters in below yaml file and update/add connection information for one or more backend storage arrays as csm-authorization-config.json.
 In an instance where multiple CSI drivers are configured on the same Kubernetes cluster, the port range in the *endpoint* parameter must be different for each driver.

     ```json
     [{